PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 - For each level:
   - hit points increase by 5 plus Con modifier
   - 1 is added to attack roll for every even level achieved

+##Iteration 2 - Classes

+Classes that a character can have.

 ###Feature: Characters Have Classes